George R. Dale: Public works

-Later life, death, and legacy
+Failed re-election campaign

-Dale ran for re-election as mayor but lost the party primary to Bunch, who won every precinct.
+Dale ran for re-election as mayor in 1934, running against Bunch in the primary.
 Bunch was popular, and Dale had lost popularity due to his legal battles and feuds with the city council.
+Dale was less involved in campaigning than he had been during his first election, as a result of his declining health.
+Bunch defeated Dale with 78.8% of the vote, winning every precinct.
+Despite rumors to the contrary, Dale accepted the result.
 Bunch succeeded him as mayor on January 1, 1935.
 When Dale left office, both of Muncie's Republican newspapers wrote that he had made some positive contributions during his term.

+Later life, death, and legacy

 Dale continued to run the Post-Democrat until his death, writing criticisms of the Bunch administration.
-He died of a cerebral hemorrhage in Muncie on March 27, 1936.
+He died suddenly in his bed in Muncie after midnight on March 27, 1936.
+His death was listed as a cerebral hemorrhage.
+His wife Lena succeeded him as the editor of the Post-Democrat.

 Historians and sociologists have praised Dale's resistance of the KKK.
 Obituaries in The New York Times and Time Magazine mentioned the reports of attacks by KKK members.
 In the Middletown studies by Dale's friends Robert and Helen Lynd, he was the only person whose real name was used; the second study, Middletown in Transition (1937), described his resistance of the KKK as "almost single-handed".
 Some scholars have credited Dale with limiting the political power of the Ball family.
 According to Ron F. Smith, "Because so much attention has been paid to Dale's fight with the Klan, his real mission in Muncie has been largely overlooked."